Student Loans

 -

-Alternative/Private Loans
+Private Loans

-- Who is the co-signer/co-borrower?
+Who is the co-signer/co-borrower?
+Is there a cosigner release option?

-Identify someone who will guarantee the loan taken out by the student borrower. - What is the interest rate?
+What is the interest rate?
 Is it fixed or variable?